virgili0/Virgilio/serving/purgatorio/launch-and-mantain-the-system/serving-trained-models/serving-trained-models.md

     - Do they have the right permissions to use it?
     - How are you gonna track their usage?
     - Do you need a payment system?
-    - Can you be sure that the system won't be used in a malicious way?
+    - Can you be sure that the system won't be used maliciously?

 - What are the **requirements** needed to use the model as intended?
     - What is the size of the model?